What Works to Reduce the Social Costs of Drunk Driving

 - Agree on a designated driver before the drinking begins

-- Have a backup plan: taxis, Uber, Lyft, calling a friend to come and get you, or a sleepover.
+- Have a backup plan: taxis, Uber, Lyft, having a friend come to get you, or a sleepover

 - Speed control